teocot/CarAPI-DotNet-EF/README.md

 # CarAPI

-- This is a simple ASP.NET Core web application using Entity Framework Core with an **in-memory database**.
+- This is an ASP.NET Core web application using Entity Framework Core
+- It uses an **in-memory database**.
 No external setup required—just clone and run!
+- It implements a 0 to many realtionship and a 1 to 1 relationship
 - It supports CRUD operations
+- The app can create Persons and Cars, then
+- a Person can buy a car

 ## Getting Started